 I am a registered member of the BACP, and I fully comply with the professional standards and ethics set out in the BACP Ethical Framework.

-Alongside my counselling practice in East Finchley, I am a member of a student counselling service at an adult education college in central London.
+I am also a member of a student counselling service at an adult education college in central London.

 I have worked with people who have experienced issues such as anxiety, depression, relationship difficulties, sexual abuse, long-term physical health conditions, bereavement, eating difficulties, self-harm, and suicidal thoughts and feelings.